 3. Use the opportunity to build relationships

-You might need to do this to gather new data, or at least check to ensure the old data is still correct and relevant, but it’s also a chance to ensure the client is aware of the range of services you offer.
+You might need to do this to gather new data, or at least check to ensure the old data is still correct and relevant.
+But it’s also a chance to ensure the client is aware of the range of services you offer.

-And there’s never been an accountancy practice that’s gone out of business because it provided the services that its clients needed.
+And there’s never been an accountancy practice that’s gone out of business because it improved the services that its clients required.

 Editor’s note: This article was first published in October 2018 and has been updated for relevance.